-One easily checks that in this way we obtain a groupoid, where the identity morphism of an object $x$ is given by $x\xto{1}x$.
-In fact $\cat(\G_*)$ has a canonical monoidal category structure.
+One easily checks that in this way one obtains a groupoid, where the identity morphism of an object $x$ is given by $x\xto{1}x$.
+In fact, $\cat(\G_*)$ has a canonical monoidal category structure.
 The monoidal structure is denoted by $\cdot$ and the corresponding bifunctor is given on objects by $(x,y)\mapsto x\cdot y=xy$, and on morphisms it is given by

 This is well-defined, because

 In particular, if $x\xto{a} x'$ is a morphism, and we act by the functor $(-)\cdot y$, we obtain the morphism $xy\xto{a} x'y$, while if we act by the functor $x\cdot (-)$ on a morphism $y\xto{b} y'$, we obtain the morphism $xy \xto{^xb} xy'$.
 In other words, $a\cdot 1_y=a$ and $1_x \cdot b=\, ^xb$.